-Howard L. Rodgers, III - Vice Chair, is Executive Director of the New Orleans Council on Aging/Area Agency on Aging.
+Howard L. Rodgers, III, Board Vice Chair, is Executive Director of the New Orleans Council on Aging/Area Agency on Aging.
 He holds a Masters Degree in Social Work from Southern University at New Orleans and a certificate as a Certified Aging Planner from Louisiana State University.
 Mr. Rodgers is a past board member of the National Council on Aging, the Southwest Society on Aging, and Family Service of Greater New Orleans.
 Howard currently serves on the National Association of Social Workers Geriatric Committee, National Association of Social Workers Legal Defense Fund as a trustee and Advisory Board of the Sisters of the Holy Family Lafon Nursing Home.
 He is a 2010 National Council on Aging Geneva Mathiasen Award Recipient and was recognized as a 2011 Role Model by the Young Leadership Council of Greater New Orleans.
 Rodgers is a former board member of PACE New Orleans and former president of the Louisiana Aging Network Association.
-Mr. Rodgers is a nominee of Southern University at New Orleans; his term will expire September 7, 2019.